SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 ## length

-The length of a phone is its extension in time relative to other phones.
+»⟮The length⟯« of a phone is ⟮its extension in time⟯ ⟮relative to⟯ other phones.
-［◌ˑ］ indicates something that is half-length.
+⟮［◌ˑ］⟯ indicates something that is ⟮half-length⟯.
-［◌̆］ indicates something that is extra-short.
+⟮［◌̆］⟯ indicates something that is ⟮extra-short⟯.
-［◌ː］ indicates something that is longer/lengthened.
+⟮［◌ː］⟯ indicates something that is ⟮longer/lengthened⟯.

 ### gemination

-Gemination is the lengthening of consonants.
+»⟮Gemination⟯« is ⟮the lengthening⟯ of ⟮＿consonants＿⟯.
-A geminate is a consonant exhibiting gemination.
+»⟮A geminate⟯« is ⟮＿a consonant＿⟯ ⟮exhibiting gemination⟯.
-A singleton is not a geminate (i.e. regular length)
-In many alphabets, geminates are written with doubled letters.
+»⟮A singleton⟯« is ⟮not ＿a geminate＿ (i.e. regular length)⟯ In many alphabets, ⟮＿geminates＿⟯ are written with ⟮doubled letters⟯.
-Oral occlusives experience gemination by holding the closure.
+⟮＿Oral occlusives＿⟯ experience ⟮＿gemination＿⟯ by ⟮holding the closure⟯.
-Nasal occlusives and continuants (which contain vowels, though it is rarely called gemination for vowels) experience gemination by lengthening of the sound. sss
+⟮＿Nasal occlusives＿⟯ and ⟮＿continuants (which contain vowels, though it is rarely called ⟮s_+;gemination⟯ for vowels)＿⟯ experience ⟮＿gemination＿⟯ by ⟮lengthening of the sound⟯.